I-League clubs’ remain barred as AIFF Appeal Committee rejects licensing appeals

 Manali Kulkarni

-Manali is currently a fourth year JD Candidate at the University of Maine School of Law.
+Manali is an attorney in the US.
 She was the COO at LawInSport and continues to be an executive contributor of the editorial board for LawInSport.
 She holds an LLM in Sports Law from Nottingham Law School (Nottingham Trent University).
-She is currently the legal extern for the Professional Collegiate League, and also serves as an intern for the U.S. Commission on Civil Rights.
+She has been a strategy and legal consultant for organizations such as the World Players Association, and previously interned with the U.S. Commission on Civil Rights.